-The 2016 legislative session was a successful one for VBSR: Our four-year campaign to pass a bill expanding paid leave policies across the state successfully and played the lead role in expanding employment opportunities for Vermonters with criminal convictions.
+The 2016 legislative session was a successful one for VBSR: Our four-year campaign to pass a bill expanding paid leave policies across the state concluded successfully, and we played the lead role in expanding employment opportunities for Vermonters with criminal convictions.
 VBSR also tackled several environmental and energy issues in this second-half of the biennium, including bringing members to the State House to discuss the benefits of putting a price on carbon pollution and working with the Legislature to divest state funds from fossil fuel companies (that one is still a work in progress – see below).
-On Earth Day, VBSR worked with our Energy Independent Vermont coalition to bring more than 100 business leaders and employees of socially responsible companies to the State House for a training and lobbying day.
+On Earth Day, VBSR worked with our Energy Independent Vermont coalition to bring more than 100 business leaders and employees of socially responsible companies to the State House for an energy training and lobbying day.
 Participation from VBSR members is essential to passing good policy at the State House and we appreciate all our members who helped make 2016 a great year for progress in Vermont.

+ECONOMIC DEVELOPMENT

+H.187 - Earned Paid Leave

+VBSR believes that all Vermonters deserve access to paid time off – and this bill, first voted on in 2015 by the House and approved by the Senate in 2016, establishes a minimum standard of earned time off for employees working more than an average of 18 hours a week.
+The bill is phased in over a number of years and includes provisions such as a one-year waiting period for new hires and emerging businesses.
+Nearly 60,000 Vermonters lack access to any paid time off right now and this bill, when enacted in 2017, will bring this benefit to many of them.
+VBSR members instrumental to this campaign included Chroma Technology, The Alchemist, Marketing Partners, and Main Street Landing.

 H.261 - Ban the Box

 This bill removes the criminal history question from most private sector job applications in Vermont while also retaining an employer’s right to conduct background checks and to ask about convictions during job interviews.
 VBSR believes this bill matches modern hiring processes and allows Vermonters with criminal convictions the opportunity to tell their story in an interview and explain to a prospective employer what skills and qualifications they bring to a position.
 States and cities that have passed similar legislation have seen increased participation in the workforce from ex-offenders and reduced rates of recidivism.
 VBSR members who testified in support of the bill at the State House were NorthLand Design & Construction, WrightJones PLC, and Ben & Jerry’s Ice Cream.

+ENERGY AND THE ENVIRONMENT

 H.412/H.395 - Carbon Pollution Tax